Art and Design Vision

 Subject Leader Promise:

-I, Mrs Heath, am the Art lead at Alexandra Infants’ School.
+My name is Mrs Heath and I am the art subject leader at Alexandra Infants’ School.
 I believe that a creative curriculum promotes a more inclusive environment for the children here, which is the key to all learning.
-Art allows our children to express themselves, whatever their background or ability may be.
+Art allows our pupils to express themselves, whatever their background or ability may be.
 As subject lead, I promise to ensure that every child has access to a rich Arts curriculum where they are able to acquire and develop skills, as well as become well rounded learners.

-I have worked hard to develop a curriculum that builds on skills acquired in the Early Years which are then developed within a context whilst in years 1 and 2.
-The curriculum promotes a retrieval of knowledge and development of skills.
-It is my experience that the children in our school thoroughly enjoy the art that we offer whether this be through cross curricular activities or the specific skills that we teach in line with the National Curriculum.
-Topic floor books are used to demonstrate the skill development of our children as well as exhibit pieces of work.
-This enables me as the subject lead to monitor not only the progression of skills and knowledge but to also ensure that the children are engaging with art opportunities that are offered.
+We now use the Kapow scheme of work for Art & Design.
+The scheme promotes a retrieval of knowledge and development of skills.
+It is my experience that the pupils in our school thoroughly enjoy the art that we offer whether this be through cross curricular activities or the specific skills that we teach in line with the National Curriculum.
+Floor books are used to demonstrate the skill development of our pupils as well as exhibit pieces of work.
+This enables me as the subject lead to monitor not only the progression of skills and knowledge but to also ensure that the pupils are engaging with the art opportunities that are offered.

 Link Governor – Mr A. Powell

 At Alexandra Infants’ School the Art curriculum is split into topics that ensure the skills and knowledge are developed as set out in the National Curriculum.
-Our school based curriculum drivers, the 5 E’s, develop the skills of the whole child and these are threaded throughout the art curriculum with a particular focus on Express yourself and Explore the World.
-Alongside this is our Alexandra Promise, a tool that we have recently introduced to help children to get to know themselves and embrace who they are so that they can choose how to be awesome, to excel, and how to stand out.
 The Alexandra Promise supports the art curriculum by providing children with activities such as:

 · painting a self-portrait